Graves Sink, Fisheries Shrink As Climate Change Hits Fiji - UrduPoint

 The village's stilted houses sit in rows facing the water, while decaying wooden planks bridge the pools of seawater collecting on the ground at low tide.

-The corrosive sea salt has eaten small holes into the walls of some buildings.
+The corrosive sea salt has eaten small holes in the walls of some buildings.

 Veivatuloa has been lobbying the Fijian government to strengthen its old seawall, which is now regularly breached by waves.